Link switches to other language version

 In Germany, you can study nanosciences at universities or at universities of applied sciences.
 If you choose a state higher education institution, you will probably not have to pay tuition fees.
 There are only rare exceptions.
 The situation is quite different at private higher education institutions, where you may have to pay high tuition fees.

 Even at state higher education institutions, however, studying is not completely free.
 You will have to pay the so-called semester contribution every semester.
 This is usually somewhere between 100 and 400 euros.
 Sometimes this also covers the cost of public transport.
-This is the case if the so-called semester ticket is included.
+Depending on where you study, this may be valid for the city, the region or even for all of Germany.
+Ask your higher education institution whether such an offer is currently available.

 It is not possible to say exactly how high your other costs will be during your studies.
 Depending on the city you will be studying in, you may have to spend a lot of money on rent each month.
 This is especially true in large cities and those that are very popular with students.
 In smaller, less popular cities, it is usually easier to find affordable accommodation.
-It is definitely worth checking whether the Studierendenwerk in your town offers extra help for international students.
-And even if they don’t offer extra help: Get yourself put on the waiting list.
-The rent for student halls of residence is always among the lowest.
+In any case, student halls of residence are usually your cheapest option.
+As soon as you have decided on where you want to study, you should start looking, as halls of residence can fill up quickly.
+Here, you can find information on local halls of residence and the respective application process for most cities.

 What career options do I have with a degree in nanoscience?